 Appraised Value – The dollar figure for a property estimated fair market value, based on an appraiser’s knowledge, experience, analysis of the property and comparable properties near by.
 The opinion of the fair market value of a property as developed by a licensed, certified appraiser following accepted appraisal principals.

 Appraiser – A person qualified by education, training, and experience to estimate the value of real property.

-Appreciation – An increase in the value of a property due to changes in market conditions or other causes.
+Appreciation where can i purchase minocycline – An increase in the value of a property due to changes in market conditions or other causes.
 Inflation, increased demand, home improvement, and sweat equity are all causes of appreciation.
 The opposite of depreciation.

 Assessed Value – The value used to determine property taxes, based on a public tax assessor’s opinion.
 Contrast with appraised value.

 Arms Length Transaction– Any transaction in which the two parties are unconnected and have no overt common interests.
 Such a transaction most often reflects the true market value of a property.

 Assessed Value– The value of a property according to jurisdictional tax assessment.